 During the 2001/02 season he made his debut as Basilio in Nureyev’s Don Quixote, and in the 2002/2003 season he made his debut as the title role in George Balanchine’s Apollo.
 He has created roles in Ashley Page’s Hidden Variables and William Tuckett’s 3:4.

-Other roles with the company include William Forsythe’s In the middle, somewhat elevated.
-This was his first appearance with the company.
-Jean de Brienne in Rudolf Nureyev’s production of Raymonda Act III, Colas in Frederick Ashton’s La Fille mal gardée, Siegfried in Swan Lake, Actaeon in the Diana and Actaeon Pas de Deux, The Brother in Kenneth MacMillan’s My Brother, My Sisters, Albrecht in Giselle, Coppelia, and the Principal Boy in Rhapsody.
-He also performed the Man’s Solo in Petipa’s Le Corsaire, at the Opening Celebration of the Royal Opera House.
+Other roles with the company include William Forsythe’s In the middle, somewhat elevated (his first appearance with the company); Jean de Brienne in Rudolf Nureyev’s production of Raymonda Act III; Colas in Frederick Ashton’s La Fille mal gardée; Siegfried in Swan Lake; Actaeon in the Diana and Actaeon Pas de Deux; The Brother in Kenneth MacMillan’s My Brother, My Sisters; Albrecht in Giselle; Coppelia; and the Principal Boy in Rhapsody.
+He also performed the Man’s Solo in Petipa’s Le Corsaire at the Opening Celebration of the Royal Opera House.

-Carlos has performed as Guest Principal Artist with all the leading ballet companies around the world.
-In the 2002 he joined the American Ballet Theatre during the company’s Metropolitan Opera House summer season, when he performed Prince Désiré in Sleeping Beauty Act III, Oberon in The Dream, Colas in La Fille mal gardée and Conrad in Le Corsaire.
-He rejoined ABT (under artistic director Kevin McKenzie) as Principal Dancer, for the company’s 2003 autumn season at New York City Centre, to perform in the Tchaikovsky Pas de Deux and a new staging of Raymonda (Grand Pas Classique).
+Carlos has performed as Guest Principal Artist with many leading ballet companies around the world.
+In the 2002, he joined the American Ballet Theatre during the company’s Metropolitan Opera House summer season, when he performed Prince Désiré in Sleeping Beauty Act III, Oberon in The Dream, Colas in La Fille mal gardée, and Conrad in Le Corsaire.
+He rejoined ABT (under artistic director Kevin McKenzie) as a principal dancer for the company’s 2003 autumn season at New York City Centre, to perform in the Tchaikovsky Pas de Deux and a new staging of Raymonda (Grand Pas Classique).

 He has written and choreographed his own semi-autobiographical show, Tocororo.
 The show was created in Havana in 2002/3 and premiered in Cuba at the Sala Garcia Lorca in 2003.
 Tocororo subsequently broke all box office records at Sadler’s Wells Theatre in London and was nominated for an Olivier award in 2004.

-In recent years Carlos has performed the lead role in the following ballets with The Royal Ballet: The Sleeping Beauty, The Four Temperaments, Rhapsody, Apollo, Theme And Variations, Mayerling, Pierrot Lunaire, Song Of The Earth, Swan Lake, Manon, La Bayadère, Dances At A Gathering, Giselle, Jewels, Winter Dreams, Requiem, Agon, Gloria, The Judas Tree, and Romeo & Juliet.
+In recent years, Carlos has performed the lead role in the following ballets with The Royal Ballet: The Sleeping Beauty, The Four Temperaments, Rhapsody, Apollo, Theme And Variations, Mayerling, Pierrot Lunaire, Song Of The Earth, Swan Lake, Manon, La Bayadère, Dances at a Gathering, Giselle, Jewels, Winter Dreams, Requiem, Agon, Gloria, The Judas Tree, and Romeo and Juliet.

 He continues to develop and produce his own hugely popular and award-winning shows in London and throughout Europe, including both classical and more contemporary repertoire with guest artists from the Royal Ballet and often championing relatively unknown choreographers from his native Cuba in the process.
 He was also instrumental in taking the Royal Ballet on tour to Havana in the summer of 2009.